Forced marriage

 Criticism about the Azeri forced marriage tradition from early 20th-century satirical periodical Molla Nasraddin.
 Forced marriage is the theme for the cartoon with the caption – Free love.
 The image should be read from right to left.
-The first picture in the right: Should you not want to go voluntarily, I will take you by force.
+The first picture, on the right: Should you not want to go voluntarily, I will take you by force.
 In the next picture: The akhund – cleric says: "Lady, since you don't say anything, it seems that you agree.
 By the order of God I marry you to this gentleman".

 Unequal marriage, a 19th-century painting by Russian artist Pukirev.
 It depicts an arranged marriage where a young girl is forced to marry against her will.